Hovershotz are a professional aerial photographer based in Cumbria that use the latest drones, some of the frequently asked questions are as follows:

 Can Hovershotz fly near airports or in other restricted locations

 Yes, Hovershotz are able to liaise with local air traffic control (atc) to organise permission to operate close to airports and post the required NOTAMS.
 Hovershotz are also authorised to unlock the drones inbuilt geofencing to fly in other restricted airspace such as nuclear power stations.
-Hovershotz can also apply to the CAA for enhanced permissions for particularly complicated drone operating permissions (such as stadiums or city centres).
+Hovershotz can also apply to the CAA for enhanced permissions and OSC (operational safety case) for particularly complicated drone operating permissions (such as stadiums or city centres).

 How long do Hovershotz drones fly for?